TRON-Bioinformatics/EasyFuse/README.md

 * The reference data folder, in this example `/path/to/easyfuse_ref`
 * The output folder, in this example `/path/to/output`

-EasyFuse can be started by mapping the input data, references and output folders.
+EasyFuse can be started by mapping the input data, references, and output folders.

 ```
 docker run \